Skip to Content

 Preschool Penguin Craft with Free Penguin Printable Template

-Penguin crafts are a great winter craft to keep your preschooler busy during those cold months.
+Easy Penguin crafts are great winter crafts to keep your little kids busy during those cold months and work on their fine motor skills.
 What kid doesn’t love penguins?
 Not only will this let preschool children enjoy their craft time, but they will also be able to do most of the steps by themselves without needing too much assistance from an adult.
-This is also a great group activity.
-All you have to do is download the free penguin printable template and get to work!
+This adorable penguin craft is also a great group activity or for the whole family.
+All you have to do is download the free penguin printable template, grab some toilet paper rolls and get to work!
+Side note; if you don’t have a color printer, using colored construction paper works well too!
+You can easily turn this into a paper plate penguin craft with just a few colored paper plates as well.

 • The free penguin printable template (head to the bottom of the post to see it)